-Easy holiday recipes you can whip up in a hurry that also happens to taste gourmet while capturing the warm, cozy energy of the occasion sound like they're too good to be true.
-But we assure you such recipes are out there—it just takes a little digging.
-We took it upon ourselves to sift through the noise and hone in on the best 12 options around.
+Looking for easy holiday recipes you can whip up in a hurry that also happen to taste gourmet, while capturing the warm, cozy energy of the occasion?
+Sound too good to be true?
+They're out there—it just takes a little digging.
+We took it upon ourselves to sift through the noise and hone in on the best options around.

 Okay, so technically this isn't a drinkable cocktail (though all the ingredients are edible if you insist on giving it a try)—it's more of a magical holiday aroma.
 This scrumptious combination of fruits and spices from Half Baked Harvest will make the whole house smell and feel like the holidays.
 And the good news is that this thoughtful, atmospheric touch only takes five minutes to brew.